 About Peter Depelchin

-Peter Depelchin (°Ostend, ’85) grew up at the Belgian seaside, spent some years in Italy and New York and nowadays lives in Brussels.
-His artwork witnesses of these experiences and his trajectory has been characterized by an intense alternation of work, research, residencies, and exhibitions.
+Peter Depelchin (°Ostend, '85) grew up on the Belgian coast, spent several years in Italy (Rome), the USA (NY) and Brussels, and now lives in New York City.
+His work bears witness to these experiences and his career has been characterized by an intense alternation between work, research, residencies and exhibitions.